-It is an international movement to help stray dogs around the world by educating communities, promoting spay/neuter programs and the adoption of stray dogs.
-We run the first ever all volunteer animal shelter in Sochi, Russia.
+Sochi Dogs is an international rescue organization committed to helping stray dogs by educating communities, promoting spay/neuter programs and finding homes for homeless and abandoned dogs.
+Our volunteer-run shelter is in Sochi, Russia.
 We began shortly before the 2014 Winter Olympic Games, when Russian officials began poisoning stray dogs.
 Learn more about what we do here.

 How do I adopt a Sochi Dog?

 The majority of our dogs are in our shelter in Sochi and we have a few dogs in NJ in foster homes at any given time.
 We do our best to match you to a dog that will fit your needs and lifestyle.
 We operate on a foster-to-adopt model and you will have a chance to determine if the dog is a good fit with your family after arriving from Sochi.
 Dogs that are in foster care in NJ may be able to have a meet and greet before adoption for serious inquiries, once the application is approved.
 They are also adopted on a foster-to-adopt model.
 The first step is always to fill out an application and we will coordinate with you to make the rest of the arrangements.

 Can I change my dog’s name?

 Yes!
 Some dogs may know their names upon arrival and others do not.
 Either way you are more than welcome to select a new name for your dog.
 It will probably take your new dog about a week to adjust to the name change.

 Can you connect me to families who have already adopted Sochi dogs?

 Absolutely!
 Sochi Dog adopters have formed a closed community on Facebook, just ask us and we can connect you.
 Or let us know where you are from and we can find a Sochi Dog adopter in your area for you to speak with.

 Is there any quarantine for dogs entering the US, Canada or the EU?